Imelda Marcos: "Imeldific"

 "anything exaggeratedly ostentatious or in bad taste", referring to clothing, architecture, décor, etc.

 It also refers to people who have "the Imelda Marcos syndrome" – tending to be extravagant and not being afraid to flaunt it, or to describe a lifestyle of "ostentatious extravagance".

-It has also come to be used in International English, with dictionary writer and Atlantic columnist Anne Soukhanov expounding on the "ostentatious extravagance" etymology.
+It has also come to be used in International English, with dictionary writer and the Atlantic columnist Anne Soukhanov expounding on the "ostentatious extravagance" etymology.
 In popular international media, the Sydney Morning Heralds Jackie Dent said it simply "means to be ... well, like Imelda".

 The coining of the term is often attributed to Imelda Marcos, although it was used by People Magazine's Carlos Lopez as early as April 1986, when he said:

 Well, at least Mrs. Marcos has made a significant contribution to our lexicon.
 To call something "imeldific" describes it as a shameless and vulgar extravagance.

 Fashion

 Marcos influenced fashion in the Philippines, although her role as a patroness of the arts and fashion is still controversial.
 For instance, she actively promoted the terno, which also became her sartorial symbol, through projects such as "Bagong Anyo" and exhibitions abroad such as the Philippine contribution to the Expo '75 in Okinawa Japan.